Photo Credit:

 Richard Scarsbrook is the author of ten books, including the 2022 ReLit Award finalist The Troupers, The Indifference League, the National Post Bestseller Rockets Versus Gravity, and the OLA White Pine Award winner The Monkeyface Chronicles.

-His short stories and poems have appeared in international publications such as The Guardian, The Los Angeles Times, Reed, Descant, ExisterePrairie Fireand NeWest Review, amongst many others.
+His short stories and poems have appeared in nearly one hundred international publications, including The Guardian, The Los Angeles Times, Reed, Descant, ExisterePrairie Fireand NeWest Review.

 His first produced screenplay, Royal Blood, was an official selection at many international film festivals, and won Best Short Film at the TIFF-associated Milton Film Festival.